jaysylvester/citizen/README.md

 http://cleverna.me/article/My-Article
 http://cleverna.me/article/My-Article/page/2

-Note that if you put the `route` cache directive *anywhere* in your controller chain, the route will be cached.
+Note that if you put the `cache.route` directive *anywhere* in your controller chain, the route will be cached.

 The example above is shorthand for default cache settings.
-The cache.route directive can also be an object with options:
+The `cache.route` directive can also be an object with options:

     // Cache the requested route with some additional options emitter.emit('ready', {
       cache: {
         route: {
+          // Optional.
+Set the HTTP Cache-Control header for this route, caching it
+          // on the client for the specified time in seconds.
+          control: 86400,

+          // Optional.
+This setting lets the server respond with a 304 Not Modified
+          // status if the cache content hasn't been updated since the client last
+          // accessed the route.
+Defaults to the current time if not specified.
+          lastModified: new Date().toISOString(),

           // Optional.
 List of valid URL parameters that protects against accidental
           // caching of malformed URLs.
           urlParams: ['article', 'page'],